 The electricity sector in the Sultanate of Oman has been extensively restructured following the law's implementation to regulate and privatize the electricity and related water sector ("The Sector Law").
 Royal Decree 78/2004 promulgated the Law for the Regulation and Privatisation of the Electricity and Related Water Sector.
-Article 90 of the D&SL places an obligation on Distribution Companies to undertake financing, operation, maintenance, development, and expansion of the distribution system in a safe, economic and efficient manner and in accordance with the relevant performance and security standards.
+Article 90 of the DL places an obligation on Distribution Companies to undertake financing, operation, maintenance, development, and expansion of the distribution system in a safe, economic and efficient manner and in accordance with the relevant performance and security standards.

 In 2022 a direction has been taken to marge all Distribution Companies (excluding Dhofar Governorate).
-In Jun 2023 Nama Electricity Distribution Company (NEDC) has been establish and it is under the umbrella of the Nama Group and is licensed to carry out electricity network management and related activities such as extension and new connection work in The Sultanate of Oman, except for Dhofar Governorate.
+In June 2023 Nama Electricity Distribution Company (NEDC) has been established and it is under the umbrella of the Nama with an obligation to undertake financing, operation, maintenance, development, and expansion of the distribution system in a safe, economic and efficient manner.